 Get Rid of Stuff

-I’ve also had good success selling items though the Next Door app and Facebook Marketplace.
-Here is a post I wrote about Selling Your Unwanted Gadgets and who will pay you for those.
+I’ve also had good success selling items through the Next Door app and Facebook Marketplace.
+Using these saved me plenty of time and less stuff to pack.
+Here is a post I wrote about Selling Your Unwanted Gadgets and who will pay you for them.

 Moving Day